Cluster structures on schemes of bands: Bands and quantum affine algebras: a dictionary

 For this we note that $K_0(\CC_\Z)$ can be regarded as a subalgebra of $K_0(\CC^{\,\mathrm{shift}}_\Z) \equiv K_0(O^+_\Z)$, and that in this embedding, the classes $[L(Y_{i,q^{2s+1-\xi_i}})]\ (s\in \Z)$ become cluster variables of $K_0(O^+_\Z)$.
 In fact, as shown in the proof of \cite[Proposition 6.1]{HL2}, one can use the algorithm of \cite{HL1} to calculate the cluster expansion of $[L(Y_{i,q^{2s+1-\xi_i}})]$ with respect to the initial cluster consisting of positive prefundamental representations of $K_0(O^+_\Z)$.
 This algorithm provides an explicit sequence of mutations from this initial cluster to the class of a given fundamental module.
 It turns out that this sequence of mutations is the same as the one used in the proof of Lemma~\ref{Lem.6.9}.
 This implies that the cluster variable $x_i$ of bi-degree $(\varpi_i - c\varpi_i, 0)$ obtained in Lemma~\ref{Lem.6.9} is nothing else but the image of $[L(Y_{i,q^{1-\xi_i}})]$ under the unique ring homomorphism $\zeta : K_0(O^+_\Z) \to R(G,c)^U$ extending the correspondence of Eq.~(\ref{Eq.36}).

 It is well known that the $q$-character of a fundamental module $L(Y_{i,q^r})$ is of the form

 where $P_{i,r}$ is a Laurent polynomial in the variables $Y_{j,q^s}$ with $j\in I$ and $s>r$.
-To obtain the cluster expansion of $[L(Y_{i,q^r})]$ with respect to the cluster of positive prefundamental representations, we can apply the Baxter relations of \cite{FH0} and just perform in Eq.~(\ref{Eq.38}) the formal substitution
+It then follows from the generalized Baxter $TQ$-relations of Frenkel and Hernandez \cite[Theorem 4.8]{FH0} that to obtain the cluster expansion of $[L(Y_{i,q^r})]$ with respect to the cluster of positive prefundamental representations, we only have to perform in Eq.~(\ref{Eq.38}) the formal substitution

 It follows that the cluster expansion of $x_i$ is of the form

 where $P_i$ is a Laurent polynomial in the variables